 You are the eyes and ears of our Company, and we value your help in avoiding and uncovering possible misconduct.
-We strictly prohibit retaliation of any kind against anyone who shares a good-faith concern or participates in a Code investigation.
-Sharing a good-faith concern about the Code honestly, even if it turns out to be unfounded - is never an excuse for any kind of retaliation.
+We strictly prohibit retaliation of any kind against anyone who shares a good-faith concern or participates in an investigation.
+Sharing a good-faith concern honestly, even if it turns out to be unfounded, is never an excuse for any kind of retaliation.